A variational approach to Hilbert's 16th problem within the framework of global analysis

-The values $a_\e$ and $b_\e$ are selected complying with the following conditions: \begin{itemize} \item[(i)] $a_\e$ and $b_\e$ are non-critical values of $E_\e$; \item[(ii)] each limit cycle of our differential system identifies one, and only one, of the connected components of $\{E_\e\le a_\e\}$, all of which are simply-connected; \item[(iii)] if $CP_\e$ is the set of critical paths of $E_\e$ for branches having one of the possible limit behaviors, then

-\item[(iv)] the level set $\{E_\e\le b_\e\}$ has a single connected component. \end{itemize} Condition (ii) is ensured by Theorem \ref{valles}; conditions (iii) and (iv) are essentially a requirement on the largeness of $b_\e$.
+Once we have proved all of the main preceding steps, it is easy to describe how to organize the counting procedure for an upper bound of the number $M_{cri}$ in Problem \ref{originalbisbis}.
 We will express our bound in terms of the following parameters, in addition to the degree $n$ of the system: \begin{itemize} \item $M$: the number of connected components of the curve $\Dv=0$; \item $N$: the number of contact points of the differential system. \end{itemize}